efuaemuan/TicTacToe/README.md

 #### [https://efuaemuan.github.io/TicTacToe]

 ## Description
-The game of tic-tac-toe is a game that can be perfected.
-Meaning a player can only win, when their opponet makes a mistake.
+The game of tic-tac-toe is a game that can be perfected; this means a game can only be won if a player makes a mistake.

-In this case, the player will be going against a computer program.
-Because the program doesn't make mistakes, it is impossible to beat it.
-In theory, the program makes a move by assigning a value to the game after analyzing all possible outcomes.
+In this case, the player would be playing against a computer program.
+The computer would win if the player makes a mistake.
+If the player does not make a mistake, the game would end in a draw.
+It is impossible to win against the computer because the computer would not make any mistakes.
-Although it is impossible to win against the program, it is possible to never lose against it.

-If the program was to play against itself, every game would end in a draw.
+Essentially, If the computer was to play against itself, every game would end in a draw.

 ### Technologies Used
 • Javascript